ImOnlyYisus/WebLayouts-Components/README.md

 # Components design with HTML,CSS & JS
-I proposed to do one component each day, and this is the result. 🤙 My idea was to grow up my abilities of webs layouts and also have components to reuse on other projects.
+I proposed to do one component each day, and this is the result. 🤙 My idea was to grow up my skills of webs layouts and also have components to reuse on other projects.

 ### List of components
 * [Card github repo](#card-github-repo-go)